Cell Phone Text Message Lawsuit and TCPA Class Action Law Florida

 People around the world use text messages for their personal and professional lives.
 In just the United States, a billion or more such messages are sent every single day (mobile app stats).
 However, not every text is from a loved one or colleague.
 Businesses use them to sell and market their products and services.
 Spam texting is becoming an issue that is becoming worse.
 Not only is this issue annoying for users, but it can prove costly for anyone with a prepaid cell plan or with carrier chargers per text.
 This is why expert text message lawyers like the law offices of Wolf and Pravato are advocating for clients tired of unsolicited text messages.

-Federal Law and Unsolicited Text Messages
+Federal Law and Unsolicited Text Messages Law

 Federal law offers consumers some level of protection from unsolicited messages.
 For example, the Telephone Consumer Protection Act (TCPA) aims to cut back on such spam.
 This Act bans businesses from sending unsolicited messages using autodial technology, even if someone has not placed their number on a Do-Not-Call registry.
 There are some exceptions to TCPA.
 For example, consumers can give their consent to receive messages and messages sent for emergencies messages are also deemed acceptable.

-Damages and TCPA
+Spam Texting Damages and TCPA

 Under TCPA, each message deemed spam texting can cost between $500 and $1500 per text.
-Thus, if a business sends an individual four unsolicited texts, the damages could be as little as $2000 and as much as $6000.
+Thus, if a business sends an individual four unsolicited text messages, the damages could be as little as $2000 and as much as $6000.
 The amount of damages is based on how much the defendant knew before sending the message.
 Individuals who made a mistake may be charged less than those who knowingly sent spam.

-TCPA and Class Action Lawsuits
+TCPA and Text Message Class Action Lawsuits

 The Role of the FCC